Symbols - What does heaven look like

 “if you strike this rock here, it will produce sound which may or may not be audible and which will launch you into a spiritual experience in which you can visit all five rings”

-On the left we see the markings at Weetwood Moor, in the English county of Northumberland
+On the right we see the markings at Weetwood Moor, in the English county of Northumberland.

 Below are the markings at the 'Laxe das Rodas', Galicia where hundreds of stations are known.